YabseraBogale/Project-M/rust/README.md

 The bad parts are 2,3,4

 Things to check how far can some on go without external libary

+I have checked and it seems that rust have small stdl so use it with modern pc